anuragpurkayastha/grad-monopoly/README.md

 The game logic will be implemented as follows.

 1. First check if any player is bankrupt or if there are no more moves to play.

     If either condition is met => Quit the game and announce the winner and final results.

-2.Get the next Player whose turn it is.
+2. Get the next Player whose turn it is.
-3.Get the amount of moves [x] that the Player must take.
+3. Get the amount of moves [x] that the Player must take.
-4.Move the Player to the Square [x] units away from the Player's current position => update Player's current position.
+4. Move the Player to the Square [x] units away from the Player's current position => update Player's current position.

     If the destination Square is beyond the total number of squares (length of the list of Squares) then wrap around.
 5. Check the Square for a pre-existing owner:
-5a.

    If Square is owned, charge current Player rent => Reduce current player's totalMoney by amount equal to 'rent' attribute of Square and increase owner's money by the rent amount.
-5b.
    If Square is not owned, then Player buys property => Reduce current player's totalMoney by amount equal to "price" attribute of Square => change ownership property of Square and initialise rent of the property (default set to the price of the property).
 6. Go to step 1.

 ## Main